hiteshmaurya99/web_scraping/README.md

 # web_scraping
-Scraping bot using beautiful soup
-The website for scraping is java script enabled
+Scraping bot using beautiful soup, the website for scraping is java script enabled,
-USA rewards for justice
+USA rewards for justice,
 output is in json and excel format